raipc/atsd-api-test/CONTRIBUTING.md

 ```

 ### Implementation specific
-1. Use registers for unique name generation to guaranty that your tests are not overlapping with others.
+1. Use registers for unique name generation to guarantee that your tests are not overlapping with others.
 2. Use special safe check methods for arrange step.